Nexiauk/Gameracy/docs/README.md

 * **index.html** - no errors, only a warning about the hero section not having a header which it doesn't need and is only recommended.
 ![Screenshot of index.html page html check results](../assets/images/readme-images/index-html-check.png)

-* **games.html** - came back with error 'p element in scope but a p end tag seen'.
+* **games.html** - came back with error 'No p element in scope but a p end tag seen'.
 I'd put a list inside a p tag, so just needed to move the closing p so it only encompassed the text and not the list.
 This was an error in the card text for each game.
 After making this change, no errors.
 ![Screenshot of games.html page html check results](../assets/images/readme-images/games-html-check.png)

 * **contact-us.html** - error on the select in the dropdown - '1st child option of a select element with a required attribute needed to have an empty value'.
 I'd added an option that was disabled, selected and hidden so that 'Choose an option' would appear as the first item in the list.
 Added an option with an empty value that said 'Choose an option' instead.
 Did this for both selects in the form.
 No more errors.